whitschroder/remote-sensing/_sources/annotate.md

-# 10. Annotating Lidar Data
+# Bonus: Annotating Lidar Data

 In this lab we will annotate archaeological features in lidar data.
 In the next lab, we will prepare our annotations to be entered as training data into a machine learning model.